Peter-LiDP/Starlink-Emulator/README.md

 # Starlink-5G-testbed

 For 5G + ISL test:
-replace the 62nd line with ./lagos.csv
+use ./lagos.csv

 For 5G + Bent-pipe test:
-replace the 62nd line with ./victoria.csv
+replace ./lagos.csv with ./victoria.csv

 Starlink data source:
 Pan, J., Zhao, J. and Cai, L., 2024.
 Measuring the Satellite Links of a LEO Network.
 In IEEE International Conference on Communications.